awsdocs/amazon-aurora-user-guide/doc_source/USER_CopySnapshot.md

 You can't copy a DB cluster snapshot across regions and accounts in a single step\.
 Perform one step for each of these copy actions\.
 As an alternative to copying, you can also share manual snapshots with other AWS accounts\.
 For more information, see [Sharing a DB Cluster Snapshot](USER_ShareSnapshot.md)\.

+**Note**
+ Amazon bills you based upon the amount of Aurora backup and snapshot data you keep and the period of time that you keep it\.
+For information about the storage associated with Aurora backups and snapshots, see [Understanding Aurora Backup Storage Usage](aurora-storage-backup.md)\.
+For pricing information about Aurora storage, see [Amazon RDS for Aurora Pricing](https://aws.amazon.com/rds/aurora/pricing)\.

 ## Limitations<a name="USER_CopySnapshot.Limitations"></a>

 The following are some limitations when you copy snapshots: